Last updated October 26, 2020

 Being able to obtain visas for our volunteers is a pretty big piece to the puzzle that needs to be checked off before we can start another semester in Thailand.

 Six of Thailand’s airports opened on July 1, including the international airport servicing flights from the United States.
 US and other carriers had scheduled flights and are selling tickets.
-Then on July 6th, commercial flights were stopped and the restriction was extended again twice until September 27th.
+Then on July 6th, commercial flights were stopped and the restriction was extended again until October 31st.
+The number of commercial flights is very limited and must be arranged with one of several approved travel providers.

 Limited non-commercial flights are available through the consulate, and outbound flights to the US have been ongoing for months, despite restricting inbound commercial flights.
 We’re anxious awaiting updates on the flight (and visa) situation for this country.

 Things are looking good for Thailand, and have been for quite some time.
-As of July 27, Thailand is ranked 1st in the world on the Covid Recovery Index.
-After weeks of decreasing numbers, Thailand reported zero locally transmitted cases of the virus for 100 days on September 2nd.
+Thailand has fluctuated between ranking #1 or #2 in the world on the Covid Recovery Index..

 The Thailand healthcare system was ranked in the top three countries in Asia being prepared for a pandemic before it happened.
 Thailand is the world’s capital for medical tourism due to the combination of better quality at a low cost.